barumau/pandunia/eng/201_xula.md

 ### Answers to the Exercises

-1. da no safe kamar.
+1. da no safi kamar.
 2. un kupa no hali.
 3. du vaf no yam supe.
-4. da su no e vaf i mau. / da ha no vaf i no mau.
+4. da no ha vaf i mau. / da ha no vaf i no mau.
-5. shefe yam cai ama no kafe.
+5. shefe yam cha ama no kafe.
 6. mama ha no vaf ama du mau.